 Benefits from taking ECM Crosslink-BreakersAfter pathological extracellular crosslinks get broken, the body functions better.
 Age-related stiffness in many organ systems is reversed, so they function better.
 Chronic inflammation due to A.G.E.s is reduced.
 Combining the formal reports from the clinical trials and informal interviews with several dozen experimental subjects gives this list of reported benefits from taking alagebrium orally:

-Sources of Experimental MaterialsExperimentalists wishing to work with alagebrium may contact Legendary Pharmaceuticals to enquire regarding how to obtain purified materials..
+Sources of Experimental MaterialsExperimentalists wishing to work with alagebrium may contact Legendary Pharmaceuticals to enquire regarding how to obtain the purified material.
 Alagebrium can be supplied in vegetarian capsules of 100 mg or 200 mg.
 It is also available in a one-ounce dropper bottle (30 mL of 100 mg/mL solution in purified water).
 It can also be supplied as a pure powder.
 This material is produced in a commercial lab according to current good manufacturing practices (cGMP).
-Please be aware that Legendary Pharmaceuticals is not a pharmacy, and that these experimental materials are not certified by the FDA.
+Please be aware that Legendary Pharmaceuticals is not a pharmacy, and that this experimental material has not completed the drug approval process by the FDA.

 Future Research DirectionsThiazolium breakers, such as alagebrium, break alpha-diketone crosslinks, and have proven beneficial in early human clinical trials, as well as in animal testing.
 However, during aging or diabetes, several kinds of chemical crosslinks slowly accumulate as a result of glycation.
 Crosslinks other than alpha-diketone, mainly glucosepane, are not broken by thiazolium compounds.
 We would like to discover new drugs, able to break glucosepane crosslinks.
 These could be used in addition to thiazolium breakers.
 The combination could break all of the major pathological glycation crosslinks which accumulate during aging or with diabetes.
 The results could be much more extensive restoration of tissue elasticity than that provided by thiazolium breakers alone.

 Reading and Reference